-Here are some of the specific changes in the Omnibus HIPAA Final Rule and that impact you as a pharmacy owners:
+Here are some of the specific changes in the Omnibus HIPAA Final Rule and how that impacts you as a pharmacy owner:

 - Security Rule—You must now make sure your business associates, anyone with whom you legally share individually identifiable PHI, are compliant with the Security Rule and have policies and procedures in place to ensure the confidentiality, integrity, and availability of electronic Protected Health Information (PHI).
 While you’re at it, conduct an evaluation of your own Security Compliance Program, paying close attention to your Risk Analysis, Risk Management, Disaster Recovery, and Contingency Plans.
 A pilot audit program found that pharmacies were often deficient in these areas.